 Why it’s important:

-Über-successful expansion revenue actually pushes your effective churn rate into the negatives.
+Focus on expansion revenue to combat the inevitable effects of churn. Über-successful expansion revenue actually pushes your effective churn rate into the negatives.
 First coined by David Skok, negative churn occurs when expansions or upsells exceed the value you’re losing each month due to revenue churn.

-It is much easier and cheaper to upsell customers to more powerful versions of your product than it is to acquire net-new customers.
+It is much easier and cheaper to upsell customers to more powerful versions of your product than to acquire net-new customers.
 It’s three times cheaper to generate expansion revenue than it is to gain new accounts.

 Shift your goals from a model that narrowly focuses on net-new acquisition to one that prioritizes expansion revenue for a dramatic impact on growth.
-ProfitWell recommends that at least 30% of your revenue should come from expansions.
+ProfitWell recommends that at least 30% of your revenue come from expansions.

 How to calculate it: